qor/l10n/README.md

 }
 ```

-Now, localized product's `Code` will keep same with the global product's `Code`, the `Code` is not changable from localized resources, and when the global record change its `Code`, localized records's `Code` will be synced automatically.
+Now the localized product's `Code` will be the same as the global product's `Code`.
+The `Code` is not changable from localized resources, and when the global record change its `Code`, localized records' `Code` will be synced automatically.

 ### Query Modes